dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

          qubits is known as minor embedding.
          See a fuller description under :doc:`Minor-Embedding </concepts/embedding>`.

+      Excited state
+         States of a quantum system that have higher energy than the :term:`ground state`.
+         Such states represent non-optimal solutions for problems represented by an :term:`Objective function` and infeasible configurations for problems represented by a :term:`penalty model`.

       Graph
          A collection of nodes and edges.
 A graph can be derived from a :term:`model`\ : a node for each variable and an edge for each pair of variables with a non-zero quadratic bias.

+      Ground state
+         The lowest-energy state of a quantum-mechanical system and the global minimum of a problem represented by an :term:`Objective function`.

       Hamiltonian
          A classical Hamiltonian is a mathematical description of some physical